nany-lang/nanyc/examples/readme.md

 // with the default value), the each construct can be used in combination with += to
 // obtain a really concise and elegant syntax for a complicated task.

-func howManyAudioFilesAtUrl(url)
+func howManyAudioFilesAtUrl(url): u64
 {
 	switch std.io.type(url) do
 	{
 		case ntFolder:
 		{
 			// the given url is a folder
-            // retrieving a virtual list of all files in this folder, matching our criteria var allfiles = (inode in std.io.directory(url).entries) | inode.type == ntFile and inode.name == :regex{ .*\.{mp3,wav,ogg,wma} };
+			// retrieving a virtual list of all files in this folder, matching our criteria var files = (inode in std.io.folder(url) :recursive) | inode.type == ntFile and inode.name == :regex{ .*\.{mp3,wav,ogg,wma} };

-            // retrieving how many files this folder has return allfiles.size;
+			// retrieving how many files this folder has return files.size;
 		}
 	}
 	else
 		return 0;
 }

-public func main(args)
+func main(args)
 {
 	// The magic happens here !
 	// Using the value for variable howManyFiles triggers a synchronization,
 	// i.e. the statement will not run until all jobs are finished and the final value computed var howManyFiles += & howManyAudioFilesAtUrl((each in args));

-    console << "total number of files : " << howManyFiles << “\n”;
+	console << "total number of files : " << howManyFiles << "\n";
 }
 ```
 - [ ] feature not fully implemented yet